Koxx3/minimo/documents/help_settings_en.md

 Default value : 0<br>
 <br>
 Usage : Lock the scooter if bluetooth device check is not successful :
-- None : no bluetooth peripheral check
+- None : no bluetooth peripheral check, no lock mecanism.
 - Smartphone connected : your smartphone needs to be connected to the SmartElec device in Bluetooth to unlock the scooter.
-- Smartphone connected or beacon visible : your smartphone OR a BLE beacon needs to be connected to the SmartElec device in Bluetooth to unlock the scooter.
+- Smartphone connected or beacon visible : your smartphone needs to be connected OR a BLE (Bluetooth Low Energy) must be in range beacon of the SmartElec device in Bluetooth to unlock the scooter.
-- Beacon visible : BLE beacon needs to be connected to the SmartElec device in Bluetooth to unlock the scooter.
+- Beacon visible : BLE beacon must be in range of the SmartElec device in Bluetooth to unlock the scooter.
-Those modes are used as **anti-theft** protection.
+**Those modes are used as anti-theft protection**.
 If an thief try to still you escooter, as soon as the escooter is out of range of your bluetooth device, it will cut power of the escooter.<br>

 ### PIN code
 Valid configuration : SmartController / SmartDisplay<br>
 Default value : 147258<br>
 <br>
-Usage : Bluetooth PIN code is used when you want to connect a smartphone to your SmartEelc device. **Change it to protect your SmartElec device from any anybody connection.**<br>
+Usage : Bluetooth PIN code is used when you want to connect a smartphone to your SmartElec device. **Change it to protect your SmartElec device from any anybody connection.**<br>

 ### Beacon Mac Address
 Valid configuration : SmartController / SmartDisplay<br>